80-20 Initiative: Raising awareness on underrepresentation

-80-20 obtained written commitments from nine of the eleven Democratic Presidential candidates, including then Senator Barack Obama and Senator Joe Biden, to enforce Executive Order 11246 for All Asian Americans.
+80-20 obtained written commitments from nine of the eleven Democratic Presidential candidates, including then Senator Barack Obama and Senator Joe Biden, to enforce Executive Order 11246 for all Asian Americans.

 Asian American judges

-While Asian Americans make up 5% of the US population in 2008, only eight of the 867 (less than 1%) Article III Federal judges are Asian Americans.
+While Asian Americans made up 5% of the US population in 2008, only eight of the 867 (less than 1%) Article III Federal judges were Asian Americans.

 During the 2008 presidential campaign, to remedy the underrepresentation of Asian Americans in the Federal judiciary, 80-20 sent out a questionnaire to all the presidential candidates.
 Senator Obama and Senator Biden responded and promised in writing to increase the appointment of Asian American federal judges.